 I've tried jackets that aren't purpose built, but they've been bulky, awkward to wear, ugly, and stuff fell out of the pockets.
 They required laboriously moving valuable electronics and small, heavy items from my bag to jacket, checking in, dealing with an awkward pile of stuff until boarding, then moving some stuff back to my bag once on the plane.
 Repeat ad infinitum.

 On my next RTW trip, I will absolutely bring a vest-as-carry-on.
-My research says I'll buy this one, but will get a size up so it fits well when full of ipad, book, phone, camera, etc. The only people who don't like this ExOfficio vest have complaints about style.
+My research says I'll buy this one (which often goes on sale here), but will get a size up so it fits well when full of ipad, book, phone, camera, etc. The only people who don't like this ExOfficio vest have complaints about style.

 |Toiletries Case||My bag like this is nice for keeping contacts, fingernail clippers, etc. sequestered.